vireshh22/WAS-Overview/README.md

 # WAS-Overview

+Streamlined Attendance Management System| Spring Boot, Thymeleaf, Tailwind CSS, and MYSQL
+•	Addressed the challenge of manual attendance tracking by offering a platform for the digital recording and management of attendance records
+•	Enhancing accuracy and efficiency through automated tracking and reporting.
+•	Key features: Automated attendance tracking, real-time retrieval, average attendance generation, and Excel data import.

 To protect the integrity of this project and prevent unauthorized usage or code theft, the full source code is not publicly available.
 Instead, I am sharing only the outputs.
 If you have any questions feel free to contact me directly.

 # ADMIN SIDE